CarlGao4/Demucs-Gui/README.md

 ### CUDA acceleration
 1. Install Python (and git if you'd like to clone this repository) to your system.
 2. Download zip of this branch and extract it to a folder, or clone this repository and switch to this branch.
+You should run `git submodule update --init --recursive` since 1.1a2 version.
 3. Install torch with cuda under intructions on [pyTorch official website](https://pytorch.org/get-started/locally/#start-locally).
 There is no requirement of cuda version, but the version of torch should be at least 2.0.0.
 4. Run `pip`, `conda` or other package managers to install all packages in [requirements_cuda.txt](requirements_cuda.txt).
 ```bash